radiantlogicinc/radiantlogic-openapi-codegen/README.md

-# rest_api_java_client_builder
+# radiantlogic-openapi-builder

-This project provides a tool that generates a Java CLI client from an OpenAPI spec.

 ## What Is It

 This is an extension to the [openapi-generator](https://github.com/OpenAPITools/openapi-generator) that has been significantly enhanced to handle a wide range of permutations that can occur in OpenAPI specifications.
-The goal is to be able to produce workable Java API client code from nearly all OpenAPI specifications out there in the wild.
-The generated code produced is intended to work well as a part of the RadiantLogic IDDM product.
-For this reason the code is Java 8 compliant and uses the Spring 5 `RestTemplate` under the hood.
+The goal is to be able to produce workable code from nearly all OpenAPI specifications out there in the wild.

+The primary use for the generated code is to support building custom connectors for the RadiantLogic IDDM product.
+The generated code has been designed for maximum compatibility with this product.
+At the moment only Java client code is outputted.

 ### Enhancements to openapi-generator